Mariosunny/validate-declarative/README.md

 For nested `$unique` declarations, only the most shallow `$unique` declaration is considered.

+(Note: Every `NaN` value is different from every other value, including other `NaN` values (as per [Section 11.9.6](https://www.ecma-international.org/ecma-262/5.1/#sec-11.9.6) of the ECMAScript spec).
+It would therefore be meaningless to declare a `NaN` property unique- as it will always be unique.)

 (Note: Each `$unique` declaration is mapped to an internal array of values stored within a hidden property within the schema.
 **Be warned**- a large number of validations may result in high memory usage,